14. Text Data

 > "hladný"

-than the 2nd one).
-Compare the above to something similar in Polish:
+is greater than the second one).
+Compare the above to something similar

 icu.Collator.createInstance(icu.Locale("pl_PL")).compare("chłodny", "hardy")